Amund-Fremming/tero-server/Tasklist.md

 - [x] Setup tracing
 - [x] Basic middleware request logger (may not need after some time, but good for debugging)
 - [x] Map out all models
-- [ ] Setup runtimes and their tracing
+- [ ] Setup runtimes with .env files GITIGNORE, maybe also runtimmes for auth0, so we have separate triggers for different environments.
+Less pain to work with

 **State**
 - [x] Implement state with pg pool